 Whichever team has the most points once everyone has had a turn – wins the game!

-Say: Charades is a fun game because it allows us to imitate others.
+Say: Charades is a fun game because it allows us to imitate something.

 Plus, it’s loud and crazy and competitive.

 Well, the game of Charades reminds us of how important imitation can be, especially if we’re imitating Christ.